-Single replacement reactions occur when a single element replaces an element in another compound.
+Single replacement reactions, also known as single displacement reactions, occur when a single element replaces an element in another compound.
 This produces a new compound and a new element.
 This type of reaction is represented by the general equation

 In this equation, C replaces B in the reaction, and B is now a single element.
 A common example of a single replacement reaction is the reaction of Tin chloride and zinc.
 In the reaction, zinc replaces tin to form zinc chloride and tin as a single element.
 The chemical equation of this reaction is:

-A double replacement reaction exchanges ionic species in two compounds to form two completely new compounds.
+A double replacement reaction, aka double displacement reaction, exchanges ionic species in two compounds to form two completely new compounds, with the exchange of ions between the reactants..
 Double replacement reactions swap cations or the anions, but not both.
+This type of reaction is characterized by the formation of a new precipitate, gas, or molecular compound as one of the products.
 The general equation that represents this type of reaction: